 PUBLIC_BUCKET, and recordings of unreleased or internal Google websites go in

-record_wpr script to record a page set.
+record_wpr script to record a page set or benchmark (preferred).
 Your command will look something like this:

 For example, to record the top25_smooth.py page set, specify top25_smooth_page_set:

 src$ tools/perf/record_wpr --browser=system top25_smooth_page_set

 To update the recording for only some pages in the page set, use

 --story-filter.
 This command will record only Wikipedia pages:

 record_wpr generates a few files:

 .wpr file containing the recorded data.
 This file is hidden from

 .wpr.sha1 file containing the SHA1 hash of the